 Unlocking local potential

-Atmos Totnes is the first project to be led by Totnes Community Development Society.
-It is community-led development project which is proposed for a derelict industrial site (the Dairy Crest site next to Totnes rail station) for homes and businesses in Totnes.
+Atmos Totnes is the name of the community-led project to re-develop a derelict industrial site (the former Dairy Crest site next to Totnes rail station) for homes and businesses in Totnes.
 Plans show 99 homes (62 of which will be genuinely affordable for the community and 37 will be for older people), and enterprise and work space providing employment for at the very least 160 people plus services and amenities to support the Atmos Totnes and the community of Totnes.

-Community Right to Build Order
+Community Right to Build Order for Atmos Totnes